David-Manning/dotfiles_desktop/README.md

 * JetBrainsMono Nerd Font for terminal (Fedora: `sudo dnf install jet-brains-mono-nerd-fonts`)
 * Twemoji for terminal emojis (Fedora: `sudo dnf install twitter-twemoji-fonts`)

+## Licence

+This project is licensed under the MIT Licence - see the [LICENSE](LICENSE) file for details.